 Fast forward ten years.
 Mission accomplished!

 But I won’t take credit for these tips!
-I have learned them from this story about a family who had lost 10 million dollars over the course of ten years.
+I have learned them from a family who had lost 10 million dollars over the course of ten years.

 Humor aside, this is a fascinating example of bad money management.
 It has all the right ingredients – greed, naivete, lack of planning, a strong desire to keep up, and – above all – a profound misunderstanding of what money is worth these days and what is the best way to handle a large lump sum.